thtrandomlurker/exp_conv_MMD/README.md

 in it's current state, the output requires some editing to properly convert to a VMD (adding the header information, and relocating other stuff)

+other than that, it seems to work well enough